michaelszymczak/jekyll-sandbox/app/_drafts/2017-04-27-rediscovering-tdd-green.md

 If the x coordinate of the left letter was a difference, the x coordinate of the right letter is a sum of the maximum and given letter, which was implemented in the [subsequent commit](https://github.com/michaelszymczak/blog-support/commit/fe3bb6271db0a50b98ba411571921e3614577dd2).
-I also unnecessarily inlined the test fixtures of the 'let the top letter to be in ordinal number distance from the top', but luckily the test is small enough to still pose no challenge in understanding it.

 At this stage, all of the coordinates are calculated automatically and the Diamond implementation looks as follows.